Brainy Active

 Ongoing support

 Following your assessment, you will receive a clear explanation of your findings and an individualised plan.
-This may include monitoring, addressing specific medical or lifestyle factors, or referral for further assessment where needed.
+This may include monitoring, addressing medical and lifestyle factors that may influence brain health, or referral for further assessment where appropriate.

-Where appropriate, the broader Brainy Activ programs may help you put recommendations into action and support your brain health beyond the initial assessment.
+The broader Brainy Activ programs may also help you put recommendations into practice through evidence-informed strategies that support brain health over time.

 COMING SOON: